exocad/SVNHistorySearcher/readme.md

 # SVNHistorySearcher
 *A tool that allows you to fully search your SVN repository.*
-*You can search your repository for certain filenames.*
+*You can search your repository for certain filenames*
 *and certain strings in the content changes. (like git's pickaxe)*
 * The most important feature of the tool is, that it will find any strings that ever existed in the repository, even in deleted or renamed or moved files.
 This does not seem to be possible with any other tool as far as we know.
 * The tool can will build up its own search structure database, such that many fast queries can be done after this initial database build-up phase is finished.